streamingfast/substreams/docs/new/consume/sql/deployable-services/remote-service.md

-Using the StreamingFast SQL hosted service is the easiest way to get started with Substreams:SQL.
-The following tutorial teaches you how to deploy a Substreams package from the [Substreams Registry](https://substreams.dev) to hosted service.
+Using the StreamingFast SQL remote (hosted) service is the easiest way to get started with Substreams:SQL.
+The following tutorial teaches you how to deploy a Substreams package from the [Substreams Registry](https://substreams.dev) to StreamingFast remote service.

 ## Tutorial

 In this short tutorial, you will:

-- Deploy the Substreams package to the StreamingFast SQL hosted service.
+- Deploy the Substreams package to the StreamingFast SQL remote service.
 - Explore the SQL database in your browser.

 Before you get started, make sure you have: